casperbang/avr-attiny-tutorial/README.md

 # Code samples for basic AVR ATtiny programming
+This to go with the following <a href="https://docs.google.com/presentation/d/1a2wwT4YqP0xqO45_aOEBVATeiMRD0omYGxvXWFEEeJE/edit?usp=sharing">Google Slides presentation</a>.
 ## blink_busywait
 Very basic example of blinking an LED in a naive busy-wait loop